skupperproject/refdog/README.md

 * **`bridgeImage`**

-  The image to use for a bridge running external to the skupper router
+  The image to use for a bridge running external to the Skupper router.

   _Type_: String

 * **`targetPort`**

-  The port the target is listening on (you can also use colon to map source-port to a target-port).
+  The port the target workload is listening on.

   _Type_: Integer\
   _Default_: The value of `port`